Public Library Boards of Trustees

 fulfill this role.

-Development Director with questions about the Nebraska Library Commission's research and
+Development Director, with questions about the research and advocacy efforts of

 - United for Libraries: Association of Library Trustees,